thias/glim/README.md

 Installation
 ------------

-Once you have your USB memory with a single partition formatted as FAT32 with the filesystem label 'GLIM', mount it, clone this git repository and just run (as a normal user) :

-    ./glim.sh
+1. Use a tool like `fdisk` to format your USB drive to have a single FAT32 partition.
+Example: `sudo fdisk /dev/sdX1`
+2. Apply the filesystem label 'GLIM' to the partition.
+Example: `sudo mkfs.vfat -F 32 -n GLIM /dev/sdX1`
+3. Mount the drive.
+Example: `sudo mount -t vfat /dev/sdX1 /mnt/usb`
+4. Clone this git repository (home directory is a recommended location)
+5. Run the following command as a normal user:

+    `./glim.sh`

 Once finished, you may change the filesystem label to anything you like.